 Part two continues the dialog with a look into Putnam’s unique solutions for growing his community’s rural healthcare workforce, as well as tips for fighting the opioid epidemic.
 The conversation wraps up with his thoughts on what legislators can do to help sustain rural healthcare and empower rural providers.

-MEDHOST: Since population health takes a whole community effort you’ve come up with a unique approach to solving for the healthcare workforce shortages for rural areas?
+MEDHOST: Tell us about your unique approach to solving for healthcare workforce shortages in rural areas.
 Can you explain your agrarian concept and how it can help the rural hospitals acquire and retain healthcare professionals?

 Tim: Traditionally, the approach has been “we have a shortage of nurses and doctors, let’s become hunter-gatherers and put ads out, and try to recruit people to be part of our community.”